Didaktik: Didaktik M

-The Didaktik M introduced in 1990, was cheaper and simple in design than the Gama.
-The case was more modern, with an ergonomic-like shape and separate arrow keys (however, the keyboard was of poorer quality).
-Inside there was only 64 KB of total memory (16 KB ROM and 48 KB RAM) which was a disappointment in comparison to the Gama.
+The Didaktik M introduced in 1990, was more advanced in design and reliability than the Gama.
+The computer was considerably redesigned, the case was more modern, with an ergonomic-like shape and separate arrow keys.

-The computer was considerably redesigned.
 Instead of the original ULA, a custom circuit from Russian company Angstrem was used, giving a square screen aspect ratio, instead of a typical 4:3 rectangle.
 In addition, the whole RAM was implemented by a single set of 64 KB chips, from which only 48 KB were used.
 There was no difference between fast and slow memory regarding video content.
-System timings were different to the original ZX Spectrum, which prevented some software from displaying timing dependent visual effects.
+System timings were different to the original ZX Spectrum, which prevented some software from correctly displaying timing dependent visual effects.
+Though this didn't significantly affect majority of games or regular software, it could negatively impact demos which would be employing more advanced visual techniques.